not-dev/autocompletize/README.md

 Download from release and place in your directory.

 * mod/autocomplete~.min.js: This module
-* mod/ekiapi~.min.js: Get a list of station names by using by 駅すぱあとAPI
+* mod/ekiapi~.min.js: Get a list of station names by using by 駅すぱあとAPI (for sample)
-* others: Sample
+* others: Samples

 ## Usage